 Due to its global footprint, Mohawk's business is sensitive to macroeconomic events in the United States and abroad.
 The Company's markets and operations around the world continue to be impacted by the COVID-19 pandemic.
 While the near-term economic and financial impact of the COVID-19 pandemic is improving in its residential markets, the Company expects that fluctuating demand may continue across a number of its markets.
 During 2020, the Company completed actions prompted by the COVID-19 pandemic to enhance future performance including site closings, other facility and product rationalizations and workforce reductions.
-The Company anticipates these global actions are on target to deliver savings of approximately \$100 to \$110 million of which approximately \$75 million was realized in 2020 and the first quarter of 2021, with costs of approximately \$160 million in 2020 and the first quarter of 2021.
+The Company anticipates these global actions are on target to deliver savings of approximately \$100 to \$110 million, of which approximately \$95 million was realized in 2020 and the six months ended July 3, 2021, with costs of approximately \$165 million in 2020 and the six months ended July 3, 2021.